HR

 B. Problem Solving provides employees a process to discuss certain work-related matters.

 C. Adverse Actions are serious actions for job performance or conduct that is inconsistent with the expectations and standards established by Larimer County.
-Adverse Actions include suspension without pay, involuntary demotion or dismissal (reference A).
+Adverse Actions include suspension without pay, involuntary demotion or dismissal.
 Adverse Actions need not be followed in progression.
 An Adverse Action may be instituted based on the frequency or severity of the situation.

-D. Grievance provides a non-probationary employees a process to review a suspension without pay, involuntary demotions, or dismissal.
+D. Grievance provides a non-probationary employee a process to review a suspension without pay, involuntary demotion, or dismissal.

 V. BASIS FOR CORRECTIVE OR ADVERSE ACTIONS: